ClementNerma/Rave/README.md

 The repository's folder is now set up.

-### Troubleshooting

-Due to known issues with some dependencies, you may have to install the build tools package in order to make the SilverNight build tools work, by running:
+**Troubleshooting:** Due to known issues with some dependencies, you may have to install the build tools package in order to make the SilverNight build tools work, by running:

 ```bash
 npm install --global --production windows-build-tools